sebastiansulinski/cascading-dropdown/README.md

 You can overwrite the following settings of the plugin:

 ```
+// data-group attribute
-attrDataGroup                   : 'group', // data-group attribute
+attrDataGroup                   : 'group',

+// data-id attribute
-attrDataId                      : 'id', // data-id attribute
+attrDataId                      : 'id',

+// data-url attribute
-attrDataUrl                     : 'url', // data-url attribute
+attrDataUrl                     : 'url',

+// data-target attribute
-attrDataTarget                  : 'target', // data-target attribute
+attrDataTarget                  : 'target',

+// data-default-label attribute
-attrDataDefaultLabel            : 'default-label', // data-default-label attribute
+attrDataDefaultLabel            : 'default-label',

+// data-replacement attribute
-attrDataReplacement             : 'replacement', // data-replacement attribute
+attrDataReplacement             : 'replacement',

+// data-replacement-container attribute
-attrDataReplacementContainer    : 'replacement-container', // data-replacement-container attribute
+attrDataReplacementContainer    : 'replacement-container',

+// data-default-content attribute
-attrDataReplacementDefault      : 'default-content', // data-default-content attribute
+attrDataReplacementDefault      : 'default-content',

-classReplacementContainer       : 'cascadingContainer', // class associated with the receiving container
+// class associated with the receiving container
+classReplacementContainer       : 'cascadingContainer',

-indexSuccess                    : 'success', // json response key to indicate whether the call was successful (true) or not (false)
+// json response key to indicate whether the call was successful (true) or not (false)
+indexSuccess                    : 'success',

-indexError                      : 'error', // json response key to store the error message
+// json response key to store the error message
+indexError                      : 'error',

-indexMenu                       : 'menu', // json response key to store the new menu items
+// json response key to store the new menu items
+indexMenu                       : 'menu',

-indexReplacement                : 'replacement', // json response key to store the replacement for the content container
+// json response key to store the replacement for the content container
+indexReplacement                : 'replacement',

-verify                          : true, // whether to run verification with instantiation
+// whether to run verification with instantiation
+verify                          : true,

+// method to be called on each 'change' event of the select without the 'data-final' attribute
+nonFinalCallback                : function(trigger, props, data) {},

+// method to be called on 'change' event of the select with the 'data-final' attribute
+finalCallback                   : function(trigger, props, data) {},

-errorCallback                   : function(message, data) { console.warn(message); } // method call when json response was not successful { success : false }.
-It takes the error message plus the all data returned back with the call
+// method call when json response was not successful { success : false }.
+// It takes the error message plus the all data returned back with the call
+errorCallback                   : function(message, data) { console.warn(message); }
 ```

 ## Verification